Roy Pierpoint in the "Druids Bend" at Brands Hatch/UKin

 dutch event

-Picture courtesy Martin Fokkens from racehistore.nl
+Picture courtesy Martin Fokkens from racehistorie.nl

 The car and Slotemaker was still around in 1968 as shown here.
 Pic

-thanks to M.Fokkens from www.racehistorie.nl
+thanks to M.Fokkens from

-to Serge Trosch from Belgium.
+at a certain time to Serge Trosch from Belgium.
 Serge drove a few events in 1968/1969.

 Alain Goupy bought the car from Belgium.